JX-Master/LunaSDK-Docs/docs/manual/basics/type_system.md

 Note that once the user-defined meta function is provided, the corresponding default meta function will not be called.

+#### Structure inheritance

+One structure type can inherit from another structure type.
+The structure type being inherited from is called *base type* or *base structure*, and the structure type derived from the base type is called *derived type* or *derived structure*.
+Every structure type can only have at most one base type, but may have multiple derived types.

 ### Enumeration type

 An enumeration type defines a group of options.
 Every enumeration have one integral underlying type, and every option of the enumeration is mapped to one specific value of that underlying type.
 Different options in the same enumeration must have different mapped values.